charlieellington/zebra/documentation/done/step3-builds.md

 Developer Plan for the "Recent Builds" Section
 ==============================================

+## Implementation Steps Breakdown

+### Step 3.1: Section Structure & Intro
+- [x] Create the Recent Builds section component
+- [x] Add section wrapper with proper spacing
+- [x] Implement the Hemingway-style intro text
+- [x] Add to homepage after hero section

+### Step 3.2: "Built with AI" Subsection
+- [x] Create subsection container and heading
+- [x] Implement card/list component for AI projects
+- [x] Add the 3 AI project cards with content
+- [x] Add placeholder icons for each project
+- [x] Style the "Built in X" notes

+### Step 3.3: "Design Background" Subsection
+- [x] Create subsection container and heading
+- [x] Implement card/list component for design roles
+- [x] Add the 4 company entries
+- [x] Add "And many more..." footer text
+- [x] Add placeholder icons/logos

+### Step 3.4: Responsive Layout & Polish
+- [x] Implement two-column layout for desktop
+- [x] Ensure proper mobile stacking
+- [x] Test all breakpoints
+- [x] Adjust spacing and alignment
+- [x] Final typography and color consistency check

+### Step 3.5: Update Documentation
+- [x] Update scratchpad.md with progress
+- [x] Mark step3-builds.md as complete
+- [x] Document any decisions or changes made

+**✅ COMPLETED**: All steps have been successfully implemented.
+The Recent Builds section is now live on the homepage with responsive two-column layout, consistent card styling matching the hero section, and all content as specified.

+## Design Decisions

+Based on user feedback:

+1. **Card Interactivity**: All project cards will be clickable and link to https://www.energyflow.studio/ opening in a new tab.
+This will be updated later to link to actual project pages.

+2. **Icons**: Use Lucide icons throughout:
+   - Built with AI: Sparkles, Bot, Camera icons
+   - Design Background: Building2 or Briefcase icons

+3. **Section Placement**: Confirmed - the Recent Builds section will be placed directly after the HeroSection in the main page component.

+---

 **Objective:** Implement a new **Recent Builds** section right after the hero on the homepage, using the existing Lume Studio Next.js template components and Tailwind styling.
 This section will highlight recent projects in two categories (Built with AI and Design Background) with minimal new code, maintaining a clean, personal, and authentic style.